alexlemos2217/Card-Page/README.md

 # Card-Page
-Webpage inspired by the artist The Weekend using HTML and CSS
+Webpage inspired by the artist The Weeknd using HTML and CSS

 [![demo2.png](https://i.postimg.cc/PfpDtdFB/demo2.png)](https://postimg.cc/vDyThwyz)